heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-4-the-percept-triplet.md

 #### 2.4.1.5.
 Merkle Preservation of Coordinates

-These coordinates are preserved in the Spherical Merkle Tree structure, connecting the percept-triplet system directly to the Glass Bead storage framework described in Section 2.3.
+These coordinates are preserved in the Spherical Merkle Tree structure, connecting the percept-triplet system directly to the Glass Bead storage framework.

-Coordinates and angular relationships are preserved and verified using Spherical Merkle Trees, employing the hybrid verification system detailed in Section 2.3.
+Coordinates and angular relationships are preserved and verified using Spherical Merkle Trees, employing the hybrid verification system.

 #### 2.4.1.6.
 Comparison to Conceptual Spaces